HARRY5D/Skill_Swap_Platform/README.md

 ## 📄 License

-This project is part of the CodeSync hackathon submission.
+This project is part of the TEAM2146 hackathon submission.

 ## 🆘 Support

 For technical support or questions, please contact the development team.

----

-**Built with ❤️ by CodeSync Team**